Inorizushi/funni-IIDX/README.md

 | Turntable Enc Channel A |  0  |
 | Turntable Enc Channel B |  1  |

-## Playstation compatibility (From CrazyRedMachine's Ultimate Pop'n Controller)
+## Playstation compatibility (From CrazyRedMachine's Ultimate Pop'n Controller) DO NOT USE PINOUT FOR BUTTONS/LEDS, THIS IS FOR THE PS2 CABLE ONLY

 Arduino Leonardo version is also compatible with Playstation and Playstation 2 (it can be made to be plugged directly to the controller port, using the following pinout).